-The COVID-19 pandemic is triggering social, economic and political crises around the world.
-The economic fallout from COVID-19 is likely to be longer and deeper than any recession for several generations, and the impact could be profound on the careers of young people.
+The COVID-19 pandemic is triggering profound crises around the world, and the social, economic and political fallout from these crises is likely to be longer and deeper than any recession for several generations.
+The impact will be significant, and long-term for young people - in terms of their health and well-being, education and training, and employment pathways.

 In response to the COVID19 pandemic, the Inner Northern Youth Employment Taskforce (INYET) is initiating the COVID-19 Recovery Scenario for young people in Melbourne’s Inner North initiative.